Dear Mercer Island Soccer Club Parents and Players,

-The Mercer Island Youth Soccer Club (MIYSC) just completed another very successful fall season.
-We had nearly 1000 players participating on over 100 Micro and Recreational teams!
-In addition, we currently we have 9 teams from Mercer Island FC (MIFC) - our Select Soccer program - in post-season tournaments sponsored by the Washington State Youth Soccer Association.
-With state champions at GU12 and BU15 in 2012, two other finalists, a number of semi-finalists, and a pair of our U16 teams currently competing in the Regional Club League (the highest youth league in the state), opponents are well aware of the reputation of Mercer Island FC Select teams.
+The Mercer Island Soccer Club (MISC) just completed another very successful fall season.
+We had nearly 1000 players participating on over 100 Micro and Recreational teams and 250 players on 18 Select teams.
+Currently, 13 of those Select teams from Mercer Island FC (MIFC) - our Select Soccer program - are participating in post-season tournaments sponsored by the Washington State Youth Soccer Association.
+With state champions in various age groups in recent years,multiple other finalists and semi-finalists, and a pair of our U17 teams currently competing in the Regional Club League (the highest youth league in the state), opponents are well aware of the reputation of Mercer Island FC Select teams.

 One of the questions we get is "what makes Mercer Island Youth Soccer Club unique?"
 My response is our focus on "Developmental Soccer".
 Helping families and coaches understand "Developmental Soccer" is a major goal for the Club the next few years, so expect to hear more about it.
 There are numerous authoritative sources of guidance for this developmental emphasis (e.g. US Soccer Federation, US Women's National Team program), and these sources are very consistent - Align what's emphasized to players in practices and games with what is developmentally appropriate for their age.
 Specifically, and in particular for players younger than 13, coaches and parents need to: